-- pay cheques into your account – pound sterling cheques are free to pay in and take four business days to clear
+- Pay cheques into your account – sterling cheques are free to pay in and take six business days to clear

-- set up Direct Debits and standing orders to pay your bills and
+- Set up Direct Debits and standing orders to pay your bills

-- apply for an overdraft allowing you to spend an agreed amount more than you have in your account – although you may be charged for this facility
+- Apply for an overdraft allowing you to spend an agreed amount more than you have in your account

 You can access most current accounts through a high street branch, online, using mobile banking or over the phone.

 Who can get a current account?